communication collaboration concensus

 How parents request help

-• Parents must first attempt to resolve issues directly using OurFamilyWizard (OFW).
+• Parents must first attempt to resolve issues directly using shared communication platforms such as OurFamilyWizard (OFW).

-• If they cannot resolve the issue, either parent may contact the PC through OFW or as outlined in the PC Agreement.
+• If they cannot resolve the issue, either parent may contact the PC as outlined in the PC agreement.

 • The PC reviews the concern and determines the appropriate level of involvement.